ShopRunner/stork/README.md

 ## Contributing
-See a way for apparate to improve?
+See a way for stork to improve?
 We welcome contributions in the form of issues or pull requests!

-Please check out the [contributing](https://apparate.readthedocs.io/en/latest/contrib.html) page for more information.
+Please check out the [contributing](https://stork.readthedocs.io/en/latest/contrib.html) page for more information.